Economy 7: the ultimate guide to Economy 7 meters and tariffs

 An Economy 7 energy plan gives you a cheaper electricity rate at night, and a more expensive one in the day.
-Get it right and it can save you money on your bills, and also help you cut your carbon emissions – depending on your lifestyle and when you use most of your energy.
+That means, if you use energy wisely on this plan by putting your washing machine on overnight or charging your electric car at that time, Economy 7 can save you money on your bills.
+It could also help cut your carbon emissions – depending on your lifestyle and when you use most of your energy.

 Want to find out more about this special night-time energy plan?
 Here’s our guide to the ins and outs of Economy 7, so you can decide whether it’s right for you.

 Economy 7 is a type of energy meter and plan that can help you pay less for your electricity.
 You might sometimes hear it called a “differential” or “multi-rate” energy plan.

 With Economy 7, you’ll pay cheaper rates for your electricity for 7 hours during the night.
 The difference in cost between your day rate and your night rate could be up to 50%, depending on your electricity supplier.

 This can make a real difference to your energy bills.
 If you can use electricity mostly during the twilight hours, then you can make big savings.

 It works best for people with storage heaters, electric cars, and other big electrical appliances that can be charged up or used overnight during “off-peak” hours.